Joël Robuchon – 31 stars

 Yoshihiro Murata – 7 stars

 With four restaurants across the world and seven Michelin stars, this Japanese chef prides himself on creating authentic Japanese cuisine.
 Murata stresses the use of local ingredients, and he finds local sources for each of his restaurants.
 Murata’s latest venture, a restaurant called Tokimeite, is located in the upscale London neighbourhood of Mayfair, and it sources salmon from Scotland.
 Murata’s expansion of his culinary empire into Europe is not the only sign of his global success though.
 Heston Blumenthal, another Michelin-starred chef on this list, studied under Murata in Japan when he was 30 years old, and the British chef considers Murata to be an influence on his cooking style.

 Heston Blumenthal – 6 stars

 credit: Garry Knight

 Heston Blumenthal, a British born chef holding six stars, had his interest in cooking sparked on a childhood holiday in Provence, France during a meal at Michelin-starred L’Oustau de Baumanière.
 Although this innovative chef discovered his love for cooking at a young age, he worked a variety of jobs before settling into his calling.
 While working as a repo man and a credit controller, Blumenthal taught himself the art of French cooking in his free time.
 The turning point in Blumenthal’s career came in 1995, when he opened his restaurant The Fat Duck in Bray, Berkshire.
-In 2005, The Fat Duck was named the best restaurant in the world, and it is one of only four restaurants in the U.K. to have three Michelin Stars.
+In 2005, The Fat Duck was named the best restaurant in the world, and it is one of only five restaurants in Great Britain to have three Michelin stars.

 Blumenthal, like a few other chefs on this list, is fascinated with the science behind food.
 He is known for experimenting with food pairing, the science of identifying molecular similarities in different ingredients and combining them in a dish.
 Recently, Blumenthal drew media attention for a Christmas trifle he developed for the British supermarket chain Waitrose.
 This dish takes on a traditional favourite in a unique way—by combining bacon and banana.

 Anne-Sophie Pic – 5 stars